CS-348-Group-10/WatMovie/README.md

 ### Advanced Features:

-6. **Search/Filter Movies (Stored Procedure)**
+6. **Search/Filter Movies (Complex Query)**

     Users can search for movies by name or apply filters like genre, release year, and rating.
-This functionality is implemented using a stored procedure with complex queries involving multiple joins and groupings.
-The search feature improves efficiency while handling large datasets.
+This functionality is implemented using a complex query involving multiple joins and groupings.

 7. **Movie Ratings Trend (Window Function)**